-- Facility drawing or emergency response plan is up to date and shared with local authorities where applicable - Check all relevant areas where chemicals are used and stored, including: warehouse, temporary storage areas, in-house laboratory, chemical recipe mixing areas, workshop/production floor, ETP. - Chemicals are properly labeled (original labeling, no handwritten labels) and appropriately segregated, stored off floor, etc. - Storage condition meets requirement (roof, walls, floors, segregation criteria met based on hazard class, risk, compatibility, forms (solid vs. liquid), storage conditions e.g. special storage conditions such as temperature, moisture, explosion proof fixtures, etc.) - Access permission and hazard warning signage

-- MSDS/SDS in language workers understand are readily available, up-to-date, and accurately translated; check if signage is clearly visible and matching with chemicals stored and its MSDS/SDS - check at least 5 at each location - o Secondary containment is available and appropriate - o Check hazardous waste and sludge storage and containment areas - Check general housekeeping and organization/categorization of chemicals, chemical containers integrity e.g. tank or drum, etc., expiration dates on chemicals - o Containers are not modified to facilitate chemicals dispense - Containers are appropriately closed with a lid - All weighing equipment and accessory (is dust being created during handling and weighing procedures?) - o Check scoops and buckets i.e. does it include the name of the product they are used for - o Check PPE usage and availability and maintenance record where applicable - Ask for a demo of at least 3 different chemicals and check if each chemical have its own handling and weighing accessory labeled with the name of the product they are used for.
-During that demo, verifier should check if they weigh the different chemicals of a mixture independently. - Take pictures of storage areas - o Periodical inspection record
+- o Check all relevant areas where chemicals are used and stored, including: warehouse, temporary storage areas, in-house laboratory, chemical recipe mixing areas, workshop/production floor, ETP. - o Chemicals are properly labeled (original labeling, no handwritten labels) and appropriately segregated, stored off floor, etc. - Storage condition meets requirement (roof, walls, floors, segregation criteria met based on hazard class, risk, compatibility, forms (solid vs. liquid), storage conditions e.g. special storage conditions such as temperature, moisture, explosion proof fixtures, etc.) - Access permission and hazard warning signage - o MSDS/SDS in language workers understand are readily available, up-to-date, and accurately translated; check if signage is clearly visible and matching with chemicals stored and its MSDS/SDS check at least 5 at each location - o Secondary containment is available and appropriate - Check hazardous waste and sludge storage and containment areas - o Check general housekeeping and organization/categorization of chemicals, chemical containers integrity e.g. tank or drum, etc., expiration dates on chemicals - o Containers are not modified to facilitate chemicals dispense - o Containers are appropriately closed with a lid - All weighing equipment and accessory (is dust being created during handling and weighing procedures?) - Check scoops and buckets i.e. does it include the name of the product they are used for - Check PPE usage and availability and maintenance record where applicable - o Ask for a demo of at least 3 different chemicals and check if each chemical have its own handling and weighing accessory labeled with the name of the product they are used for.
+During that demo, verifier should check if they weigh the different chemicals of a mixture independently. - o Take pictures of storage areas - o Periodical inspection record